TeleSign/ruby_telesign/README.rst

 -------------

 Code documentation is included in the SDK.
-Complete documentation, quick start guides and reference material for the TeleSign API is available within the `TeleSign Developer Center <https://developer.telesign.com/>`_.
+Complete documentation, quick start guides and reference material for the TeleSign API is available within the `TeleSign Standard Documentation <https://standard.telesign.com/>`_.

 Installation
 ------------